Power of Attorney Lawyer in Austin, TX

 A power of attorney is a written document in which you (the principal) authorize another person (the agent) to act on your behalf.
 Without one in place, incapacity leaves no one with automatic authority to manage your affairs.

 Spouses and adult children do not have inherent legal power to access your bank accounts, sign your tax returns, or coordinate your medical care.
 Without these documents, your family must petition the Travis County Probate Court for a court-supervised guardianship.
-Even straightforward Travis County probate involves administrative delays; we design plans specifically to avoid court oversight.
-Frank architectures these documents for every plan to cover the scenarios most people do not anticipate.

 Types of Powers of Attorney Under Texas Law